mcandocia/keyToEnglish/README.md

 You can also provide your own word list to the `word_list` parameter of `keyToEnglish()`.

-If you provide a list of lists, each
+If you provide a list of lists, you can create a phrase or sentence with a specific structure. `wml_long_sentence` is provided, which can create sentences such as

 **Why would anyone need this?** The main reason I could think of is being able to remember a string or other value that has been anonymized while reducing the chance of a collision.